OjoLego/finapp/README.md

-# Android Developer Assessment Task
+# FinApp

 ## Project Overview
 This project is an Android application developed for a technical assessment.
-The primary goal is to create an app simulating the transfer of money between different accounts within the app, showcasing the developer's ability to manage authentication, data handling, UI/UX design, and overall Android development.
+The primary goal is to create an app simulating the transfer of money between different accounts within the app, showcasing my ability to manage authentication, data handling, UI/UX design, and overall Android development.

 ## Objective
 The assessment evaluates the ability to implement core fintech features, manage local data storage, and create an engaging user experience.
 Key components include: